 1. Life is still hard as a billionaire

 Many people have this idea that once you achieve monetary success, you'll be free of all things that typically cause you stress.
-Adversities are still present, and problems are still problems, they're just different ones.
+Problems will still be problems, they'll just be different ones.
 You may not have the stress of worrying about money (or the lack of it), but managing a global company and having over 3000 employees depending on you to steer it is no walk in the park.

 2. There's no secret to making it big